kyleetqi/stockticker/README.md

 # Introduction
 * This project was inspired by Michael Klements' [ESP32 Stock Ticker](https://www.the-diy-life.com/bitcoin-ticker-using-an-esp32-and-oled-display/) and [this Reddit post.](https://www.reddit.com/r/wallstreetbets/comments/lfkprt/finished_my_diy_project_just_in_time_for_gme_to/?rdt=59493).
 * These files are for **PERSONAL USE** only.
 Please contact me if you wish to use these files commercially.
+* Please read through all documentation before starting this project.

+# Known Issues and Limitations
+* Although finnhub.io claims to provide live stock information, the API response may not be up to date at all times.
+* Please contact me if you find any issues with the repository. :)
+* There are some known issues with the USB-C port.
+  * Please check that your cable and brick can successfully supply power to the board.
+For some reason, the Apple charging brick will not work with the board.
+When I was testing my board with the Apple charger, no power was supplied and I thought it was because the cable was not plugged in all the way.
+Because of this, I unnecessarily filed the board down so the cable could plug in all the way.
+  * The USB-C port is located a bit far into the board.
+Because of this, it may be necessary to file down the side of the PCB to successfully plug in the cable. **PLEASE THOROUGHLY VERIFY IF THIS IS NECESSARY FOR YOU.**

 # Bill of Materials
 * I sourced all my parts from Sayal but feel free to source from wherever you'd like.
 * Use your judgement when substituting parts ensuring compatability with the code and PCB.
 Modify the code and gerber as necessary.

+### Required Items
 Qty | Item Description | Notes |
 --- | --- | --- |
 1 | [DOIT ESP32 DEVKIT V1](https://shop.sayal.com/products/1815-ha1?_pos=1&_sid=3067e8a6e&_ss=r)  |  |